niharraju4/Large_Language_models_Compute/README.md

 which mean to pre-train a Large Language Model for a general purpose with a large dataset, and then fine-tune it for specific aims with a much smaller dataset
 ---

+Prompt design is the process of creating a prompt that is tailored to the specific task that the system is being asked to perform.

+---
 3. Describe LLM use cases